 Politics, Poetry, and Love in the Obama Age.

-Short-stories, essays, and and epic poems inspired by interviews with hundreds of individuals around the world are brought together in this huge volume.
+Short-stories, essays, and epic poems inspired by interviews with hundreds of individuals around the world are brought together in this huge volume.
 Shocking, astounding, insightful, and sometimes sad, we see ordinary people expressing their concerns as we enter the Obama age.
 Their voices are authentic voices; their stories are authentic stories.
-If you want a snapshot of what people really think about a myraid of topics--no hold barred--then this is the book for you.
+If you want a snapshot of what people really think about upon a myriad of topics--no holds barred--then this is the book for you.
 (591pages)

-See also "The Obama Chronicles: An analysis of the Obama administration's governing style and the author's solutions for Ameriica's problems.
+See also "The Obama Chronicles: An analysis of the Obama administration's governing style and the author's solutions for America's problems.

 |Enjoy Secure Checkout Using